 Istituto Lama Tzong Khapa is a Tibetan Buddhist centre located in the heart of Tuscany.
 We offer regular courses on Buddhism, meditation, and many other topics.
 The community consists of a sangha of Buddhist monks and nuns, an international body of lay students and visitors, and a group of staff and volunteers.

-“The aim of the center is to serve others.
-This is an international center, open to everyone, every race, nationality, and background.
+“The aim of the centre is to serve others.
+This is an international centre, open to everyone, every race, nationality, and background.
 It is a place to learn how to free the mind from deep-seated harmful conceptions, and to live in harmony with others by putting meditation into practice in daily life.”
 Lama Thubten Yeshe

 Other FPMT centres in Europe:

 The FPMT European Regional Office serves all FPMT centres and study groups in the European region by organising teaching tours, holding regular regional meetings, by aiming to improve and maintain communication between the centres and by providing an information portal for all those wishing to learn more about Buddhism and Tibetan Buddhist centres in Europe.
 There are actually 55 FPMT centres and study groups in 17 countries in the region, including monasteries, city centres, country centres, retreat centres and publishing houses…

 European Buddhist Union is an international umbrella association of Buddhist organisations and national Buddhist unions in Europe.
 In 2008 the EBU obtained official participatory status with the Conference of International Non-Governmental Organisations at the Council of Europe.

 Studybuddhism.com is an extensive source of authentic Buddhist teachings, presented in a down-to-earth and practical way.
 Free of charge and free of adverts, our aim is to make the wisdom of Tibet available and accessible to our modern world.